-Residents of the Housing Authority of Covington live in one of four communities.
+Residents of the Housing Authority of Covington live in one of three communities.
 While some choose to stay for a short term while they pursue other housing options for their families, a number of households have lived with us for many decades.
 The commitment of the federal government and the policies of the Housing Authority allow residents to worry less about their housing and concentrate on raising healthy families.

 Situated on an elevated plateau with panoramic views of downtown Covington and Cincinnati, City Heights (formerly Ida Spence Homes) was built in the early 1950’s.
 Originally, the area was the site of a Benedictine monastery and vineyard.
 This hilltop also served as the base for Fort Henry during the American Civil War.